garrettgman/garrettgman.github.io/foundations.md

 2   | $$f_{2}$$ |  $$\:\:$$ | $$m_{2}$$ | $$\:\:$$ | $$a_{2}$$
 3   | $$f_{3}$$ |  $$\:\:$$ | $$m_{3}$$ | $$\:\:$$ | $$a_{3}$$

 Each value is associated with a variable, as well as an observation.
-Within each observation, the relationship described by the law is present.
+Within each observation, the relationship described by the law $$F = MA$$ is present.
 As a result, the data set reveals what the natural law implies:

 obs | $$F$$     |     | $$M$$     |          | $$A$$
 --- | --------- | --- | --------- | ---------- | ---------